Who Loves Fire?

 An adult long-horned wood-borer, whose larvae are a favorite food of black-backed woodpeckers.

-When we first see the newly burned ground surface of a stand-replacement burn, it appears as a desolate scene of ashy, burned soils with scattered remains of shiny, blackened, wood.
+When we first see the newly burned ground surface of a stand-replacement fire, it appears as a desolate scene of ashy, burned soils with scattered remains of shiny, blackened, wood.
 But signs of life appear within a few weeks from “legacies” left by fire, like standing dead trees, isolated green trees, or surviving seeds and spores.

 Seeds of nearby unburnt conifers blow onto the burned site.
 Exposed on the bare surface, they are easier to find and collect, and small mammals take advantage of this.
 Chipmunks can be seen scurrying around on ashy soil.